1 Day in Singapore Itinerary: Plan Your Perfect Trip

 If you’re following this 1 day in Singapore itinerary, let me tell you some of my favorite viewpoints from the afternoon and evening.
 The Park is huge, so it’s helpful to have a plan on what you want to see.

-First, head to the lily pond for those views of Marina Bay Sands rising behind the skyline.
+First, head to the lily pond for those views of Marina Bay Sands.
 The reflection in the water makes it look even more dramatic.
-It’s calm, slightly less chaotic than other areas, and one of my favorite photo spots from our 1 day in Singapore itinerary.
+It’s calm, slightly less chaotic than other areas, and one of my favorite photo spots from our Singapore adventure.

 If you want something more classic, the Singapore Flyer viewpoint delivers.
 From certain spots in the park and along the water, you can frame the Flyer with the Supertrees, which is just quintessential Singapore.
 We grabbed some shots walking around during the afternoon and then again in the evening as the second light show started.

 The boardwalk is another must on your 1 day in Singapore itinerary.
 From here, you get sweeping views of Marina Bay Sands on one side and the Supertrees and Singapore Flyer on the other.
-We walked it slowly, stopping way too often for photos, and honestly it’s one of the best places to take in how futuristic this whole area feels.
+We walked it slowly, stopping way too often for photos.

 Flower Dome & Cloud Forest